 Bird Watching

-As many as 265 species of birds including herons, eagles, loons, osprey, harlequins, cormorants and scooters, can be spotted here.
+As many as 265 species of birds including herons, eagles, loons, osprey, harlequins, cormorants and scoters, can be spotted here.

 Biking